When to plant -- Plant your seeds when you receive them for best germination.

 Above about 40% humidity is best.

-Fertilizing -- Feed weekly with a very dilute (1/8 strength) liquid
+Fertilizing -- The first 2 months, feed weekly with a small amount of dilute (1/8 strength) liquid

-is ideal for this, because it is easily absorbed and
+is ideal for seedlings, because it is easily absorbed and contains all essential

-switch to a granular fertilizer, following the dosage on the package.
+switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
 Or

-continue feeding weekly with liquid fertilizer at 1/8 or 1/4 strength.
+continue feeding weekly with liquid fertilizer at 1/8 strength.

 If the older leaves appear pale/yellowish, the soil may be too dry down in the root zone.
 If soil moisture levels have been fine,